Will my train be running during the rail strikes?

 - 6-7 January

-Some trains will be affected on the evening before strikes, and many will be disrupted on the days after strikes.
+Some trains will be affected on the evening before strikes; the first cancellation is the 5.30pm on Monday 12 December from Sunderland to London.
+Many will be disrupted on the days after stoppages.

 The RMT leadership has also imposed an overtime ban across 14 train operators from 18 December until 2 January, which will disrupt travel during the festive period.